 ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 9.23 6/24/2020 Jim Wallace The Twin Cities complex is about 640 acres and it has been The currently proposed Twin Cities Complex site has been reduced in size Carrie Buckman 7/22/2020 Responded identified as a borrow pit.
-If borrow material wasn't needed, to about 450 acres, and could be reduced further as plans are developed. would Twin Cities would Twin Cities still be used as a borrow area?
+If borrow material wasn't needed, to about 450 acres, and could be reduced further as plans are developed. would Twin Cities still be used as a borrow area?
 Is it The Twin Cities Complex site was selected due to its geographical position specifically identified as a borrow area?
 If it's identified as a along the tunnel alignments between the intakes and the Southern borrow area, does it become subject to SMARA?
 To what Forebay.
 Due to the geotechnical conditions at this location, the soil could depth are you excavating? be used to construct the tunnel shaft at the Twin Cities Complex and possibly two other shafts prior to the generation of RTM at Twin Cities Complex.
 Site specific geotechnical investigations wil determine the depths of the borrow areas.
 RTM material will be used to refill the borrow areas following the tunneling activities.
-Based on information available at this conceptual level of detail, it is anticipated that excavation activities on the Twin Cities Complex may require compliance with the Surface Mining and Reclamation Act of 1975 Based on information available at this conceptual level of detail, it is require compliance with the Surface Mining and Reclamation Act of 1975 (SMARA).
+Based on information available at this conceptual level of detail, it is anticipated that excavation activities on the anticipated that excavation activities on the Twin Cities Complex may r require compliance with the Surface Mining and Reclamation Act of 1975 (SMARA).
 Under SMARA, "surface mining operations" are defined as "all, or any part of, the process involved in the mining of minerals on mined lands by removing overburden and mining directly from the mineral deposits, open-pit mining of minerals naturally exposed, mining by the auger method, dredging and quarrying, or surface work incident to an underground mine "Regulations promulgated by the Department of Conservation to implement SMARA state that "surface mining operations" include borrow pitting and stockpiling.
 Further assessment of the activities on the Twin Cities Complex will be required to determine SMARA compliance needs.
 DWR will be coordinating with the Department of Conservation to assess the process for compliance with SMARA.